-At initial offering, this Summary of the ordinance must be attached to every written rental agreement and also upon initial offering for renewal.
+At initial offering, this Summary of the ordinance must be attached to every written rental agreement and upon initial offering for renewal.
 The Summary must also be given to a tenant at initial offering of an oral agreement, whether the agreement is new or a renewal.

-Unless otherwise noted, all provisions are effective as of November 6, 1986. {Mun.
+{Mun.
 Code Ch.
 5-12-170}

 IMPORTANT: IF YOU SEEK TO EXERCISE RIGHTS UNDER THE ORDINANCE, OBTAIN A COPY OF THE ENTIRE ORDINANCE TO DETERMINE APPROPRIATE REMEDIES AND PROCEDURES.
-CONSULTING AN ATTORNEY WOULD ALSO BE ADVISABLE.
-FOR A COPY OF THE ORDINANCE, VISIT THE CITY CLERK'S OFFICE ROOM 107, CITY HALL, 121 N. LASALLE, CHICAGO, ILLINOIS.
+CONSULTING AN ATTORNEY IS RECOMMENDED.